This Step: Practice Driving

 Get On the Road

 You must drive a minimum of 30 hours, 10 of which must occur at night.
-Each hour spent behind-the-wheel with a certified driving instructor qualifies as two hours.
-This loophole, however, is limited to five hours.
+Each hour spent behind-the-wheel with a certified driving instructor qualifies as 2 hours.
+This loophole, however, is limited to 5 hours.
 Be sure, after each driving session, to have the supervising rider initial your driving log.

 Get Proof of Practice Hours

-Use the Wisconsin Graduated Driver Licensing Supervised Driving Log to track your driving hours.
+Use the Wisconsin Graduated Driver Licensing Supervised Driving Log (Form HS-303) to track your driving hours.
 You will need this form when applying for a probationary license.